BenoitPrmt/Monod-Crush/README.md

 ## ✅ For production

-use gunicorn with a reverse proxy server like Nginx
+Use gunicorn with a reverse proxy server like Nginx